greyatom-school/the-minerva-project/FEWD/career_services/Day in the life of Frontend Engineer.md

 We also practice pair programming, so depending on the task at hand, I might sit with one of the other developers so we can work on it together.
 This is a fairly common practice in the web development industry, and basically enables us to pool our knowledge and brainpower to find the best solutions.

 Once I'm done with a task, I submit my code for review.
-I upload it to the testing server and to GitHub with a comment on what I've done and why, any changes I&#39;ve made and instructions on how to test it.
+I upload it to the testing server and to GitHub with a comment on what I've done and why, any changes I have made and instructions on how to test it.
 I'll then mark it for review so that my team sees.
 We operate a policy whereby all code has to be reviewed by at least one other team member, so that's what this step is for.
 Once I've submitted my code for review, I'll stop time tracking in Ora (another project management and time tracking software) and move that task to the QA column.

 **1pm :** By now I'm pretty hungry and ready for a break, so we all head out for lunch.
 I prefer to step out for lunch as I think it's really important to get out of the office and interrupt the workflow for a bit.
 Allows me to refresh my mind and break the monotony.
 We talk politics, philosophy, bitcoin and family life over burgers before heading back to the office.